TUDelft-PRIME-Books/Calculus/book/Single-variable functions/Differentiation/product_and_quotient_rule.md

-# Product rule
+# Product and quotient rule

 In this section we cover

 - The product rule
-- The quotient rule (Willem: ook in titel?)
+- The quotient rule
 - Derivative of tan(x)